Arns Innovations

 SAF scarcity

-Delta’s long-term challenge is not just buying SAF.
-It is helping create more credible, traceable, and localizable supply pathways.
+Delta’s long-term challenge is not only buying SAF.
+It is helping create credible, traceable, and localizable supply pathways.

 Airport logic